InteractiveMechanics/interactivemechanics-basic-project/README.md

 # interactivemechanics-basic-project
 A basic project template that we can keep building on for starting new web projects.
 Right now, this is pretty simple: just a basic structure for working with Sass so we're all on the same page with Grunt for automation.
+It also automatically installs jQuery and Bootstrap.

 ### Instructions
 *  Start your new project by downloading the zipped version.